 How to Change the Color of Your Procreate Lines

-You can use Procreate’s color drop feature to change the color of your lines.
+You can use Procreate’s Color Drop feature to change the color of your lines.
 Zoom in on your line so that you can precisely drop your color on your line.
-This will change the color of your lines to the one you have selected within the color wheel.
+This will change the color of your lines to the color you have selected within the color wheel.

 For example, let’s say you have a circle.
 If you want to fill your circle with color, drag your color into the middle of your circle.
 If you just want to change the color of the outline of your circle, drop your color along your outlined line.